kithekadk/kithekadk/README.md

 - 🔭 Find me on <a href="https://www.linkedin.com/in/daniel-kakinyi-70a8b6222/">LinkedIn</a>

-- 🌱 I’m currently learning Elixir
+- 🌱 I’m currently learning AWS

 - ❓ Ask me about anything related to _script👌